On this page

 | project TimeGenerated, AppDisplayName, AppId,

-ErrorCount, DistinctUsers, Users, IPs
+ErrorCount, DistinctUsers, Users, ErrorCodes, IPs

 Rule 4: Bulk OAuth Consent to Single App